Hotel-Reservation-Service/TSMessages/README.md

                                      atPosition:TSMessageNotificationPositionTop
                             canBeDismisedByUser:YES];

-    // Use a custom design file
+    // Use a custom design file specify a bundle that [TSMessage addCustomDesignFromFileWithName:@"AlternativeDesign" inBundle:[NSBundle mainBundle]];
-    [TSMessage addCustomDesignFromFileWithName:@"AlternativeDesign.json"];
 ```

 The following properties can be set: